 Our preoccupation with accumulating things in this world can cloud our perspective on what really matters, and what we really need.
 Jesus didn’t tell us to ignore our physical needs on this earth (Matthew 6:30-32), but comforted us that our Heavenly Father would provide all our needs as we continued to focus on and depend on Him: “Seek first the kingdom of God and his righteousness, and all these things will be added to you”, Jesus said (Matt.
 6:33).
 When we leave this world, we can take nothing with us except what we have done with our time and resources on this earth (2 Cor.
 5:10).
 It’s a challenge to keep this fog from setting in in our consumerist, materialistic world, but He is faithful to bring His truths to our mind when we need them to blow the fog away!

-What is clouding your mind today?
+Is there anything clouding your mind today?